aggarwalsmicrosoft/azure-index-and-chat/README.md

 ![ ](https://github.com/aggarwalsmicrosoft/azure-index-and-chat/blob/main/Images/Img4.png)

 - After the deployment is finished, go to the Azure portal, search for the Web Service, select the Settings > Environment Variables and input environment variables.

-Type the secret name and value as they appear in your local settings in VSCode.
+  Enter the key name and value as they appear in your local settings in VSCode.

 - To finish, go to Settings > Configuration > Startup Command and type in this command